Season : August 12th - 10th December

 e) It should be remembered here that most grouse are huge, private, fenced-off tracts of land where no member of the public is ever allowed.
 You will have great difficulty in finding shoot dates for these moors, because the owners are under no obligation to warn the public and publicise the dates.
 It should also be pointed out that those moors which have had access agreements negotiated with them and allow public on, have to fix days of shooting well in advance of the 12th August.
 Once decided on, the dates cannot be changed - so if one shoot is disrupted by sabs, they cannot hold another to make up for lost sport.
 Unfortunately, these shoot dates are never available until the first week of August.

 2. Large white rags, flags or old sheets.
 Old fertiliser bags will do for beating purposes.

 3. O.S. maps of the area.
 All groups should be given details maps of the shoot, but try and bring the relevant O.S. map.

-4. Camera/video camera and binoculars are essential.
+4. Phones or walkie talkies, cameras, video cameras and binoculars are essential.

 5. Compass.
 Do not under estimate how easy it is to get lost on these open moors.
 Someone in the group should be able to use one.